Stay True To Yourself: You’ve Got This!

 Think through what you believe to be your core values and jot them down.
 Good friends may see things that you don't, so ask a friend to help.

-Brainstorm about the values that you held tightly to during the most important events in your life-when someone you loved passed away; when you achieved a major goal; when you dared to go against the crowd.
+Brainstorm about the values that you held tightly to during the most important events in your life, for example, when someone you loved passed away; when you achieved a major goal; when you dared to go against the crowd.
 Think about any times that you felt guilty because you trusted others more than yourself.

 Maybe a few words on this list of over 200 personal values will help.